aloistr/swisseph/setest/setest.md

 - branch 'devel' is a branch with correctes or additions to the source code

 - checkout master branch, command: make text.exp

-  It builds setest/setest, statically linked with SE It  creates expectations values setest t.exp
+  It builds setest/setest, statically linked with SE

+  It  creates expectations values setest/t.exp

 - checkout branch devel, command: make test